fiafrate/sdelearn/README.md

 ## Learning model parameters using a `SdeLearner`

 The parameters of a SDE can be estimated using an object of class `SdeLearner`.
-Currently available learners are
+Currently available learners are Qmle and Adalasso.